 You may have already concluded that DVD is a perfect medium for Chris Marker, since his cunning, calculated work requires and repays multiple viewings….
 Marker’s great talent as a filmmaker is giving us the impression that any digression is welcome, any accident is providence and anything can happen, even as he is firmly in control.
 We don’t feel steered or manipulated, nor adrift and meandering.
 A philosopher of passionate ideals, Marker makes films that are, at their essence, generous invitations to join him in an inquiry into the mysteries of human society.Michael Fox, “Chris Marker Comes Home at Last”, sf360.org

-Next: palinode and prolepsis.
-Reading backwards and forwards.
+Follow the threads: palinode and prolepsis.
+Reading backward and forwards.
 Anticipation.
 Retrospection.
 Circularity.
+Spiral time, the Maya, Vertigo and le temps fou.
 The notion of an “edition” applied to Marker’s films.

 ‘Once is as good as never’ is a German proverb, but it is also attributed to Nietzsche, and understood there to be a melancholic reflection on the uselessness of a life that can be lived only once.
 In a short piece which includes a reflection on Trotsky, in 1932, Benjamin regards the repetitive gesture demanded by ‘once is as good as never’ not as a dismal ensnarement in bourgeois economy and bourgeois categories, but rather as an essential gesture in a model life that always attempts to start afresh — with presence of mind — and aims to respond sincerely to the specific requirements of the current moment.Peter Osborne, Walter Benjamin: Modernity, London: Routledge, FN 128, p 410.
 Another translation for ‘einmal ist keinmal’ is ‘ once is never’.
 See Sunii Manghani, Images: Critical and Primary Sources.
 The pictorial turn.
 Vol. 2, p.
 256. For a deeper understanding of the Kabbalah, see Gershom Scholem, Major Trends in Jewish Mysticism, among many others.